MisterWest11/Data_Analytics-Week-1---2/README.md

 ![image](https://github.com/MisterWest11/Data_Analytics-Week-1---2/assets/152319557/94c311de-f1f6-4f5c-9507-80a7dea0a80b)

 In the above figure, a new table was created.
-AnimalPerson is necessary because you need to resolve a many-to-many
+AnimalPerson is necessary because you need to resolve a many-to-many relationship with an associative table.

+An associative table is both a table and a relationship.
+An associative table lets you identify the relationship between a specific animal and a particular person with a minimum amount of data duplication.

+Relational databases are complicated to operate at scale.
+A database admin is a highly trained person who understands how database software interacts with computer hardware.
+They look after how the database uses the underlying storage, memory and processor resource assigned to the database.
+Also looks for processes that are slowing down the database down.

+*Address Referential Integrity Example*

 *Chapter 4:* Data Quality